 - I’ve been wanting to take up the drums for years, and I was given a drum set this past holiday season.
 That negates the bulk of the expense for this hobby, but I just still haven’t had the time to play, and I’ll need to set up lessons.

 See where I’m going with this?
 I am passionate about all of these things, but it’s tough to find the time and the money to keep up with them all.
+You could easily go over budget and wind up in debt.
 When hobbies become a burden or a chore, it might be time to let something go.
 At least, for a little while.
 So, for me, the drums are on the back burner.
 I’m committed to my basketball league right now, and this is a busy season for tourists who might buy my photos.
 So I need to stay on top of that.

 Your situation may not match mine exactly, but the point is that hobbies are important.
 However, they can also sometimes distract you from other important things like family, relationships, health, or your career.
 Find a healthy balance of hobbies and your responsibilities so that no areas of your life go neglected.